Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

-Harrison Barnes and his Sacramento Kings teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.
+The Sacramento Kings, Harrison Barnes included, will play at 10:00 PM on Wednesday against the Golden State Warriors in the 2023 NBA Playoffs.

-Let's look at Barnes' prop bets, and some stats and trends to help you find good wagers.
+In this article we will dive into Barnes' prop bets, using stats to help you make good picks.

 Harrison Barnes Prop Bets vs. the Warriors